 Tom Pow was born in Edinburgh on 25 May 1950.
 His father was an artist influenced by surrealism, who taught at Moray House and Edinburgh College of Art, as well as in schools.
 Tom Pow studied Medieval History at the University of St Andrews, then taught for a number of years in Edinburgh, London and Madrid before settling in Dumfries, where he became an English teacher at Dumfries Academy.
 He went on to become Head of Creative and Cultural Studies at the University of Glasgow’s Crichton Campus, Dumfries, and was Honorary Senior Research Fellow there.
-He lectures at Lancaster University on its Distance Learning MA in Creative Writing.
+Latterly he taught at Lancaster University on its Distance Learning MA in Creative Writing.

 Pow has travelled extensively, in Europe, Russia, North and South America and Africa.
 In 1992 he was holder of the Scottish Canadian Fellowship, based in the University of Alberta in Edmonton.
 In the same year he published In the Palace of Serpents – An Experience of Peru, describing a journey to that country via the Caribbean undertaken in 1989.
 Thanks to a Creative Scotland Award from the Scottish Arts Council in 2007, he has travelled across Europe to many (now) peripheral regions to research the project Dying Villages.